Hurricane Maria

 Hurricane Maria was an extremely powerful and catastrophic tropical cyclone that affected the northeastern Caribbean in September 2017, particularly in the U.S. territory of Puerto Rico, which accounted for 2,975 of the 3,059 deaths.
 It is the deadliest and costliest hurricane to strike the archipelago and island of Puerto Rico, and is the deadliest hurricane to strike the country of Dominica and the territory of the U.S. Virgin Islands.
 The most intense tropical cyclone worldwide in 2017, Maria was the thirteenth named storm, eighth consecutive hurricane, fourth major hurricane, second Category 5 hurricane, and deadliest storm of the extremely active 2017 Atlantic hurricane season.
-With over 3,000 deaths and a minimum central pressure of 908 mb, Maria was both the deadliest Atlantic hurricane since Jeanne in 2004, and the twelfth most intense Atlantic hurricane on record, respectively.
+With over 3,000 deaths and a minimum central pressure of 908 mb, Maria was the twelfth most intense Atlantic hurricane on record, respectively.
 Total monetary losses are estimated at upwards of $91.61 billion (2017 USD), almost all of which came from Puerto Rico, ranking it as the fourth-costliest tropical cyclone on record.

 Maria developed from a tropical wave on September 16 east of the Lesser Antilles.
 Steady strengthening and organization took place initially, until favorable conditions enabled it to undergo explosive intensification on the afternoon of September 18, achieving Category 5 strength just before making landfall on the island of Dominica that night.
 After crossing the island and weakening slightly, Maria re-intensified and achieved its peak intensity with maximum sustained winds of 175 mph and a pressure of 908 mbar (hPa; 26.81 inHg).
 On September 20, an eyewall replacement cycle weakened Maria to a high-end Category 4 hurricane by the time it struck Puerto Rico.
 The hurricane re-emerged weaker from land interaction, but quickly restrengthened back into a major hurricane again the following day.
-Passing north of The Bahamas, Maria remained a powerful hurricane over the following week as it slowly paralleled the East Coast of the United States, gradually weakening over time as conditions became less favorable.
+Passing north of the Bahamas, Maria remained a powerful hurricane over the following week as it slowly paralleled the East Coast of the United States, gradually weakening over time as conditions became less favorable.
 Maria then stalled and swung eastward over the open Atlantic, becoming extratropical on September 30 before dissipating by October 2.